A Day in the Life of Sam

 We are also open to new positions, so if you have any special skills you want to lend to camp, please let us know!

 Our staff is a powerful team.
-Every hired volunteer is essential and we rely on each individual’s committment to operate at maximum capacity.
-Therefore, once camp begins all staff (and campers, too) must remain on site for the full duration of camp.
+Every hired volunteer is essential and we rely on each individual’s commitment to operate at maximum capacity.
+We prefer volunteers stay the entire length of camp, but if you have questions or a unique circumstance, please email us.

 All volunteers report to camp for Orientation, which takes place the day before campers arrive.
 You’ll get a chance to meet all of the other counselors, unit leaders, program staff, our medical team and our logistics team, and yes, there will even be a corny ice breaker or two.
 At Orientation, counselors will learn who their camper is for the week, and others will meet their teams and resources for the week.
 We’ll all spend most of the day together, learning about neuromuscular diseases and how to care for our campers.
 Through lots of hands-on training, you’ll learn how to dress, feed, transfer, and care for your camper for the week of camp.
 It’s also a great time to ask questions and learn who your resources will be during the week of camp.